Skip to main content

 MCP Not Responding

-1. Verify MCP configuration
+1. Check MCP configuration

-2. Restart the MCP client
+2. Restart MCP client

 3. Ensure Ignix CLI is installed